robmarkcole/Hue-sensors-HASS/README.md

 # Hue-sensors-HASS
 Component for Hue sensors in Home-assistant v0.60 and above.
+To use the dev-phue branch you need to edit components/hue.py as the instructions in the folder in this repo.

 Place the custom_components folder in your configuration directory (or add its contents to an existing custom_components folder).

 Hue dimmer remotes can be used for a click and long press (hold button for 2 sec and see LED blink twice).